gaitaldawamneh/jira-clone/README.md

 ## database learned things:
    - many-to-many relations is where A contains multiple instances of B
    - extending the entity class BaseEntity to its methods.
+   - One-to-one is a relation where A contains only one instance of B, and B contains only one instance of A
+   - third parameters{onDelete:'CASCADE'} delete in one side if the other one is deleted in case.
+   - third parameter{onDelete:'SET NULL'} DO NOT DELETE but set to null
    -
 ## nice assembly techniques :
    - async func(Promise<void>) does both  await establishDatabaseConnection(), initializeExpress();